What is General Dentistry?

-Digital X-rays are one of the advanced diagnostic tools we use to provide you with the best possible care.
-Digital radiography has changed the way we take dental X-rays by making the process faster, more comfortable, and more convenient than ever before.
-Digital X-rays use a digital sensor to take images of your teeth, unlike traditional X-rays that use film.
-They also use significantly less radiation than conventional film X-rays, and they require the use of no chemicals for developing the images.
+Digital X-rays are an advanced diagnostic tool used to provide you with the best possible care.
+Digital radiography has changed the way dental X-rays are taken.
+The process is faster, more comfortable and convenient than ever before.
+Digital X-rays use a digital sensor to take images of your teeth.
+This is unlike traditional X-rays that use film.
+They use significantly less radiation than conventional film X-rays and do not require chemicals for developing the images.
 Our dentist can then instantly view the high-quality images on monitors right in the treatment room to provide you with efficient, accurate diagnoses and care.
 We also offer 3D CT Scans.

 Our imaging unit delivers a superb level of detail, providing valuable diagnostics information for a range of clinical diagnosis.
 Including; single and double TMJ, dual jaw, single jaw, focused-field, sinus and volumetric studying for orthodontics.